Freedom FilesFreedom Files

 What it is

 The Portugal Golden Visa is an investor residency permit.
 You commit qualifying capital through one of five active routes, submit an application to AIMA (Portugal's immigration agency), attend a single biometric appointment in Portugal, and receive a renewable residency card.
 The card converts to permanent residency at year five, and a citizenship petition can be filed after ten qualifying years of legal residency.
+Since the 2026 rule change, that ten-year clock starts when AIMA approves your application – not when it is submitted – which matters under the current 24-to-48-month processing backlog.

 Who it’s for